jrbuchanan02/videogame/README.md

    I know, does not support this command.
 This does not mean that Videogame will *never* run on a Darwin-based system, but that Videogame would lose a fundamental component of its engine when running on a Darwin-based system.
+3. A computer capable of approximately 5,000 floating point operations per second and capable of multithreading.
-3. A display capable of rendering CGA graphics (or equivalent) or later.
+4. A display capable of rendering CGA graphics (or equivalent) or later.
    - Almost every modern device passes this requirement.
 It is just here for completion / humor purposes.
-4. Keeping the [license](./LICENSE) file next to the executable.
+5. Keeping the [license](./LICENSE) file next to the executable.
 While Videogame does not currently check for this license, Videogame is licensed under the GPL version 3.0, and my understanding of that license is that it must remain with the work.